Middle Kids: 2018–2019: Lost Friends

 In May 2018, the band released their debut album, Lost Friends.
-It was primarily recorded in their Sydney home, produced by bandmember Tim Fitz, and mixed by Peter Katis.
+It was primarily recorded in their Sydney home, produced by band member Tim Fitz, and mixed by Peter Katis.

-It debuted at Number 10 on the ARIA Charts.
+It debuted at number 10 on the ARIA Charts.
 A Pitchfork review described the sound as "radiant, anthemic indie rock, balancing doubt-ridden lyrics with clear-eyed execution".
 Lost Friends was nominated for the ARIA Award for Best Rock Album at the ARIA Music Awards of 2016.
 It won the prestigious J Award for Australian Album of the Year.
 The lead single "Mistake" was voted into the 2018 Triple J Hottest 100.

-They played their USA TV debut on Conan.
+Middle Kids played their USA TV debut on Conan.
 Additionally they have performed on Jimmy Kimmel Live!, The Late Late Show with James Corden and Busy Tonight.
-They have played live sessions for KCRW, KEXP, KTBG, WFUV, and Triple J (in which they performed a cover of "Don't Dream it's Over" by Crowded House).
+They have played live sessions for KCRW, KEXP, KTBG, WFUV, and Triple J (in which they performed a cover of "Don't Dream It's Over" by Crowded House for Like a Version).

 The band have toured extensively in the US, performing at South by Southwest, Lollapalooza, Governors Ball Music Festival, LouFest, Firefly Music Festival, Austin City Limits Fest among others.
-They also opened on tours for The War on Drugs (band), Ryan Adams, Cold War Kids, Local Natives.
+They also opened on tours for the War on Drugs, Ryan Adams, Cold War Kids, Local Natives.

 The band supported Bloc Party on a European tour in 2018 and played a live session in the UK at the BBC Maida Vale Studios.

 The band released the EP New Songs for Old Problems in May 2019.
-These were released by Domino Records in the US, EMI Records in Australia, and Lucky Number in the UK.
+These were released by Domino in the US, EMI Records in Australia, and Lucky Number in the UK.

-2020–present: Today We're the Greatest
+2020–2022: Today We're the Greatest

-In January 2021, Middle Kids announced the release of their second studio album, alongside its second single "Questions".
-Today We're the Greatest was released on 19 March 2021.
+In October 2020, Middle Kids released their first new song in 18 months, the lead single "R U 4 Me?".
+A second single, "Questions", was issued in January alongside the announcement that their second studio album, Today We're the Greatest, would release on 19 March 2021.
+The record was supported by three more singles and an Australian tour beginning in May 2021.

+The band returned to the Triple J studio in May 2021 to perform their second Like a Version, a cover of Olivia Rodrigo's 2021 single "Drivers License".

+2023: Faith Crisis Pt 1

+In June 2022, Middle Kids spent five weeks in Bournemouth, United Kingdom to record their third album with producer Jonathan Gilmore.
+In June 2023, they released the lead single "Bootleg Firecracker", their first new track since 2021.
+It was followed by "Highlands", issued in July.
+In February 2024, Middle Kids released their third studio album, Faith Crisis Pt 1.

+In 2025, the group contributed "Cause = Time" to the Anthems: A Celebration of Broken Social Scene's You Forgot It in People album.